+Verify that the results of IV&V activities have been reviewed and approved by qualified individuals and appropriate management that are not within the line organization of those who perform the IV&V activities.

-Verify that procedures are established for the documentation and resolution of all non-conformances identified during .
+Verify that procedures are established for the documentation and resolution of all non-conformances identified during each life cycle phase.

-03. Configuration Management Processes: Assess the configuration management activities of the lifecycle by performing the following:
+03.07 Configuration Management Processes: Assess the configuration management activities of the system lifecycle by performing the following:

+Verify that procedures are established and implemented for control of appropriate records for the system development activities:

+Identification and control of system requirements

+Identification and control of hardware and software requirements

+Identification and control of drawings and schematics (e.g., physical layouts, system configuration and interfaces, and functional logic diagrams)

+Documentation to support system, software, and hardware configurations

 Verify that procedures are established and implemented for the control of appropriate records of software development activities which include:

 Identification and control of all software code